*This post may contain affiliate links. Please see my disclosure for more details!*

 One of the recipes that kept cropping up every time I asked for recipe ideas was these, glazed lemon cookies.
 I was a little unsure if I am honest, worried they sounded a little boring… but honestly?
 My god, they are insane.

 Now, the recipe is a little bit different from shortbread.
-For the shortbread, I would simply use butter, sugar, and flour (just like my lemon bars recipe) – whereas this uses flour, baking powder, salt, caster sugar, lemon, unsalted butter, and egg!
+Normally, I would simply use butter, sugar, and flour (just like my lemon bars recipe), whereas this uses flour, baking powder, salt, caster sugar, lemon, unsalted butter, and egg.
+It sounds like a tiny change, but the result is dreamy.

 Dough

-The difference between the two is worth that extra bit of effort – the beautiful texture of a glazed lemon cookie is unreal – the slight bit of salt helps with the flavour, the tiny bit of baking powder creates a lighter texture, and the egg gives a beautiful richness.
-The lemon is a given of course.
+The difference between the two doughs is absolutely worth the tiny bit of extra effort.
+The beautiful texture of a glazed lemon cookie is unreal, soft, light and slightly chewy in the centre.
+The tiny bit of baking powder creates a lighter crumb, and the egg gives richness.

-The dough is quite soft, so when I portion my cookies I used a tbsp measure and rolled each cookie into a round ball.
-The cookies naturally flatten as they bake to the perfect little round biscuit nuggets as I have apparently now called them?!
-No idea why, sorry.
+The dough is quite soft, so when I portion my cookies I use a tablespoon measure and roll each cookie into a round ball.
+They feel a bit squidgy to handle, but that’s exactly what you want.
+The cookies naturally flatten as they bake into perfect little round biscuit nuggets, as I have apparently now called them… no idea why, sorry.

 Mixing and baking